zubshaikk/myblog/content/posts/What is Security.md

 When you were young and naive about technology, you worried about obvious threats: don't give strangers your password, don't click suspicious links.
 The rules were simple because your world was simple.
 But as you peel back the layers of how technology actually works, each answer reveals ten new questions.

 You learn that your keyboard might be logging your keystrokes, so you become careful about what you type.
 Then you discover that your phone is tracking your location even when GPS is "off."
 Then you realize your smart TV is listening to your conversations.
 Then you find out your car is reporting your driving habits to insurance companies.
 Then you understand that your fitness tracker knows more about your health than your doctor does.
-Each new piece of knowledge doesn't make you more secure—it makes you more aware of how insecure you've always been.
+Each new piece of knowledge doesn't make you more secure, it makes you more aware of how insecure you've always been.
 The ignorant sleep peacefully.
 The informed don't sleep at all.
 Security awareness is a one-way door: once you walk through it, you can never go back to not knowing.

 But here's the real twist: the people who know the most about security often have the least secure lives.
 Not because they're careless, but because perfect security is incompatible with functional living.
 The security expert who understands every threat is paralyzed by the impossibility of defending against all of them.
 The average user who understands none of the threats lives normally, accidentally achieving better practical security through blissful ignorance.